getify/foi-lang/formalization-work/Foi-Specification.md

 into a scope.
 An `import` of the declaring module does not supply the type name either (§9.2.1) -- values and type names cross a module boundary by separate constructs.

+## §10 Runtime Bootstrap

+**Runtime-bootstrap mode** is a compilation mode.
+Source compiled under it is **bootstrap source**: the self-hosted standard library and the runtime's own definitions.
+All other source is **user source**.
+Every rule stated elsewhere in this specification is a user-source rule unless it names this section.

+### §10.1 Reserved-Name Relaxation

+Under runtime-bootstrap mode, the reserved-word sets of the lexical grammar do not constrain declaration name positions. `DefHookName` (Syntactic-Grammar §13) admits `BuiltIn` at both segments, so `defn List~each(..)` and `defn List.entries@(..)` are bootstrap declaration forms.

+The relaxation reaches name positions only.
+It does not reach the same-scope accompaniment requirement of §3.1.1.2, §3.1.1.3, and §3.1.1.4; a hook declared in one module against a namespace constructed in another fails that requirement in bootstrap source exactly as it does in user source (§8.6).

+### §10.2 Record And Tuple Entry Assignment

+Under runtime-bootstrap mode, `:=` admits a property path on its left-hand side, and assignment through that path replaces the named entry of the Record or Tuple in place. `AssignmentExpr`'s access-form LHS (Syntactic-Grammar §12) is the surface.

+In user source the same form is a compile error: values are immutable (§1.5).
+The grammar admits the form at both; the rejection is semantic-layer.

+### §10.3 Ambient And Pre-Installed Handlers

+The handler bodies for the ambient effect kinds (§6.1.3) and for the slot-access kinds (§6.1.5.2) are bootstrap source.
+Those sections state when each is installed and what it resumes with; bootstrap source supplies what is installed.

+### §10.4 Reserved Effect Roots

+Bootstrap source is the provenance §6.1.4.1's admission procedure accepts at step 1.
+All four Effect surfaces -- declaration, perform site, handler narrowing, and `:Effects(...)` -- admit `Effect.Host.*` in bootstrap source and reject it in user source (§6.1.4).

+`Effect.User.Slot.Read` and `Effect.User.Slot.Write` are declared in
+bootstrap source.
+User source handles them and does not declare them (§6.1.5).

+**Open:** how the toolchain marks a compilation unit as bootstrap source; whether the mode applies per module or per compilation unit set; whether a unit set may mix bootstrap and user source; and whether relaxations beyond those above apply.